 The tour guide gives you a better insight into what life was like when the area was still an untouched natural paradise.
 While it isn’t a free activity, it’s still relatively cheap at $15 for adults and $7.50 for concession.
 You’ll have to plan your visit though as the Minjungbal Aboriginal Centre is only open Monday to Thursday 10am-3pm.

-Besides seeing the Australian Giants Causeway, Tweed made for an amazing stop on our east coast road trip.
+Besides seeing the Australian Giants Causeway, Tweed made for an amazing stop on our East Coast road trip.
 We’d definitely recommend spending a day or two here as you journey on up the coast.
 It’s relatively campervan friendly too, with loads of outdoor BBQ’s available all along the seafront.
 Have you been to Tweed?
 Or even to the Irish Giants Causeway?
 We’d love to hear how they compare!